-It was decades ago, in 1992, that 2G (second generation) wireless technology was released, and since then, wireless technology has developed in leaps and bounds.
+Decades ago in 1992, 2G (second generation) wireless technology was released.
+Since then, wireless technology has developed in leaps and bounds.
 After many years of development and much anticipation, 5G technology was released to the world in April 2019, amidst many claims of its revolutionary potential.

-As 5G continues to roll out throughout the world, delivering super speeds, groundbreaking capacity, and the lowest latency yet, it continues to enable the creation of entirely new applications while transforming existing industries in ways never seen before.
-One of these industries is the world of sports, and the introduction of 5G has seen changes in sports that will only continue to evolve and improve.
+As 5G continues to roll out throughout the world, delivering super speeds, groundbreaking cellular capacity and the lowest latency yet, it continues to enable the creation of entirely new applications while transforming existing industries.
+One of these industries is the world of sports.
+The introduction of 5G has seen changes in sports that will only continue to evolve and improve.

 How 5G Will Influence Sports Broadcasting

-The changes in broadcasting is probably the clearest way we can see the impact of 5G on sports, especially when an RF amplifier is used.
-Cameras run on 5G eliminate the need for cables, enabling the cameras to cover a wider area of the fields during matches.
+The changes in broadcasting is probably the clearest way we can see the impact of 5G on sports.
+Cameras run using 5G eliminate the need for cables, enabling the cameras to cover a wider area of the fields during matches.
 The remote production capabilities of 5G means that there is no longer the need for broadcast trucks on the grounds of stadiums, and cameras can broadcast back to a central hub.
 This in turn saves broadcasters time and money and enables their production teams to cover multiple games happening simultaneously.

 What a difference it makes, when watching your favorite team step onto the field, and feeling like you are right there in the stadium.
 This is arguably one of the most popular changes in sports that 5G has influenced, because it can greatly improve the fan experience of watching from the comfort of their own homes.
 With 5G, streams are higher quality, and more reliable, with no buffering and a crystalline picture, even when being streamed across multiple devices at the same time.